 - The main advantage here is that you don’t have to drill holes.
 Another advantage is that the projector lights with your car logo can be installed in as little as five minutes.

-- The wireless door sensors is that they are bulky and noticeable.
+- The wireless door sensors are that they are bulky and noticeable.

 - Manual Drilling In Door Panel

-The wireless door sensors is that they are bulky and noticeable.
+The wireless door sensors are that they are bulky and noticeable.